 Microsoft offers an IoT QuickStart Program with guidance on where to start.
 The program offers a real-world plan to suit unique needs you may have, focused on the issues you want to tackle and the services you want to deliver, so you can start transformation immediately and progressively.
 The end goal is clear but how you get there depends on many things in the local contextual environment.

 In the next article I will discuss a little of how to get the enterprise ready for the shift and how to ensure they come along with you on the journey.
-Thanks for reading, and don’t forget to checkout Part I and Part II by clicking the image below.
+Thanks for reading, and don’t forget to checkout Part I, Part II and Part IV by clicking the image below.

 Mark Torr is responsible for Advanced Analytics and IoT for Microsoft across the CEE region.
 Mark brings over 20 years of experience working in the fields of Data Management, Analytics and Reporting with the majority of that spent in various senior roles at SAS.
 Mark has worked with customers throughout the world, and across all industries, helping them to see how they can transform data into a strategic asset through the use of Analytics and more recently various big data technologies.
 Mark is a TOGAF certified enterprise architect who holds a 1st class degree in Software Engineering from Hull University, England.
 He is well known in the field of analytics and big data having spoken on a wide variety of thought leadership topics at external conferences.
 He is an active blogger (www.marktorr.com), has over 13,500 Twitter followers (and was recently named at #85 of the top 100 Big Data Experts to follow on Twitter and at #62 of the top 100 IoT Experts to follow on Twitter) and is also very active on LinkedIn.